 All applications that are considered for funding will be subject to a programmatic review.
-The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety, and, if applicable, past performance and statutory priority area review.
-OVW reserves the right to give special considerations to applications fully addressing statutory priority areas including the sexual assault statutory priority area.
+The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety, and, if applicable, past performance and priority area review.
+OVW reserves the right to add up to 10 points to applications submitted by states and local governments that certify their compliance with federal immigration law.

+OVW also reserves the right to give special consideration to applications fully addressing ICJR statutory priority areas including the sexual assault statutory priority area.
 As noted above, pursuant to statute "not less than 25 percent [of appropriated funds] shall be available for projects that address sexual assault."
 OVW also reserves the right to deduct points from applications for the following reasons: